 Animal welfare organizations generally take a cautious stance on Nylabones.
 While they recognize the benefits of providing dogs with appropriate chew toys, many of these organizations emphasize the importance of safety.

-For example, the American Society for the Prevention of Cruelty to Animals (ASPCA) includes Nylabones on their list of toys that are generally safe for dogs.
+For example, the American Society for the Prevention of Cruelty to Animals (ASPCA) includes Nylabones on its list of toys that are generally safe for dogs.
 Still, they also warn about the risks of choking and intestinal blockage.

 These organizations often recommend a variety of chew toys to keep dogs mentally stimulated and cater to different chewing preferences.